xmtp/xmtp-js/CONTRIBUTING.md

 ## 🔀 Pull Requests

-PRs are encouraged, but we suggest starting with a Feature Request or Discourse post to temperature-check first.
+PRs are encouraged, but we suggest starting with a Feature Request to temperature-check first.
 If the PR would involve a major change to the protocol, it should be fleshed out as an [XMTP Improvement Proposal](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-0-purpose-process.md) before work begins.

 ## 🔧 Developing